 PC World‘s ABC circulation of 15,565 and Nielsen readership figure of 148,000, makes it New Zealand’s most-read specialist technology publication.
 Published monthly, in New Zealand that means 11 issues a year with a joint December and January edition.

 In August 2006 Fairfax Business Media bought the New Zealand licence for PC World from IDG.
-In that year Fairfax acquired the bulk of IDG’s NZ business picking up four titles – two titles, Unlimited and Actv8, went to Infego under a separate agreement and one title, Fast Forward closed.
+In that year Fairfax acquired the bulk of IDG’s NZ business picking up four titles – two titles, Unlimited and Actv8, were sold to Infego under a separate agreement.
+One title, Fast Forward closed.

 Before August 2006 IDG published PC World in New Zealand by IDG since 1989 when it was a tabloid supplement in ComputerWorld.